emulatalk1/beads-apm-integration/.apm/guides/Project_Breakdown_Review_Guide.md

 ### 6.2.
 Final Approval Process
 **User review and approval:**

-1. **Present updated Implementation Plan** with all changes
+1. **Present updated Beads issues** using `bd list` and `bd stats`
 2. **Highlight major modifications** for user attention
-3. **Request explicit approval** to proceed to Manager Bootstrap Prompt Creation
+3. **Request explicit approval** to proceed
 4. **Address any user concerns** or additional changes
 5. **Confirm completion** when user approves

 ---

-## 7. Finalization
+## 7. Next Step
-**Prepare for Bootstrap Prompt Creation:**
-- Ensure the `Implementation_Plan.md` is in its final, clean state.
-- Confirm all task headers, agent assignments, and dependency tags are formatted correctly.

-**Bootstrap Prompt Generation:**
-- Pass control back to the .claude/commands/apm-1-initiate-setup.md logic.
-- **Context Recovery:** When generating the Bootstrap Prompt, you must use the **EXACT TEMPLATE** from .claude/commands/apm-1-initiate-setup.md.
-If the template is degraded or missing from your context window, **READ .claude/commands/apm-1-initiate-setup.md** to retrieve it before generating the final artifact.
+After user approves the reviewed issues, they can start the Manager with `/apm-start`.

+The Manager will:
+1. Query Beads for ready tasks (`bd ready`)
+2. Spawn Implementation Agents via Task tool
+3. Track progress via Beads

 ---